 I’m relieved that Sir E and Lady H’s allotment is being watered – not by my priming the borehole pump to fill a 10l watering can 15 times over the course of an hour – but by the heavens themselves.
 I’m relieved that tonight I will surely find cool, calm sleep.
 I’m relieved to be sipping a hot cup of tea while watching the rain outside.
 I’m relieved I didn’t get caught in the downpour.

-This photo was posted by Phantom Forest following some rain in the area.
+The photo above of the red flower, was posted by Phantom Forest following some recent rain in the area.

 So, to all the moaners, humph-ers, “It’s always raining”-ers and “typical English weather”-ers … let’s just try and take a moment to be grateful.